 The first race of the 2018/2019 Formula E season is scheduled for December.

 “This car represents the future of racing,” Formula E CEO and founder Alejandro Agag said in a statement.
 “The cars will be faster and will have almost double the amount of energy storage capacity and double the range, demonstrating the continuous evolution of battery technology.”

-Full specifications on the Gen2 car will be revealed following the world debut at the 2018 Geneva International Motor Show, which starts March 6.
+The Gen2 car will be shown for the first time at the 2018 Geneva International Motor Show, which starts March 6.
 In the meantime, learn about other cars set to appear at the Swiss show by visiting our dedicated hub.